 For the third and final round of community workshops, the Planning & Community Development Department hosted an interactive virtual open house website and live webinar on August 27, 2020.
-Through an introductory presentation and a series of informational materials, staff presented the refined Lincoln Avenue Specific Plan vision and concept, along with full draft standards for the Land Use, Public Realm, and Development & Design chapters of the plan.
+Through an introductory presentation and a series of informational materials, staff presented a refined vision and concept for Lincoln Avenue, along with preliminary land use regulations and public realm, development, and design standards for the LASP.
 Participants were encouraged to provide detailed input through an online survey, and to submit questions in the Q&A portion of the live webinar event.
 While the community was unable to gather in person due to the COVID-19 pandemic, the virtual platform was available 24/7 for an extended period of time, allowing participants to visit and provide feedback at their pace and convenience, as well as download materials and share the open house site with family, friends, and neighbors.